“If you don’t have a very tidy mobile operation then you are going to be missing sales to people who can’t be bothered with you”

 So leave the experimental stuff for the main desktop site and focus your mobile site on the absolute core functionality which your customers are happy to do on mobile.
 (You don’t see the main Amazon app also offering Amazon Web Services products, do you?
 There’s a reason for that).

-3. Does your mobile site feature the full extent of branding material offered on your main site?
+#3 Does your site on mobile features the full extent of branding material offered on your main site?

 Another trick question!
 The answer should be ‘no’.
 Your mobile site should offer only your core brand identity – not the full range of supporting images and media which will simply clutter up the interface.